webpack-contrib/uglifyjs-webpack-plugin/README.md

 <h2 align="center">Options</h2>

-:warning: The following options are for the latest beta version.
+> ⚠️ The following options are for the latest beta version.
 If you would like to see the options for the latest built-in version of the plugin in webpack, see the [v0.4.6 docs](https://github.com/webpack-contrib/uglifyjs-webpack-plugin/tree/v0.4.6).

 |Name|Type|Default|Description|
 |:--:|:--:|:-----:|:----------|